zzzprojects/findandreplace/docs/pages/tutorials/detect-encoding.md

  - If Bom Detection fails it uses Microsoft's MLang library using approach described [here](http://www.codeproject.com/Articles/17201/Detect-Encoding-for-In-and-Outgoing-Text)

-### Why Detection Fail?
+## Why Detection Fail?

-In some very rare cases the detection may fail or may report a false positive.
+In some rare cases, the detection may fail or may report a false positive.

 - The reason for it failing is that detecting correct file encoding 100% of the time is impossible.
 - MLang uses heuristics to go through file content and give its best guess on encoding.
-- Usually its guess is correct 99%+ of the time.
+- Usually, its guess is correct 99%+ of the time.
 - The only sure way to load a file with correct encoding is to know it upfront and pass it in.

-### Workaorund
+## Workaround

 If you have a case where encoding detection fails for a specific file, you will get error message "Could not detect file encoding." for that file.
-To get around this error there are several approaches:
+To get around this error, there are several approaches:

-#### Save as Unicode Encoding.
+### Save as Unicode Encoding.

  - You can open the problematic file in Notepad and save it using Unicode encoding.
  - This will add a BOM header to the file so it will be easily detected by KlerkSoft Bom Detector

-#### Use Enconding Flags
+### Use Enconding Flags

  - Use **--defaultEncodingIfNotDetected** or **--alwaysUseEncoding** to bypass automatic detection.
 See details for these flags in the [Flags](/flags).